The Practice of Impromptu Speeches

 Through this rigorous practice, Churchill was able to project the timing of when listeners would applaud, cheer, make a prolonged cheer, or give a standing ovation.
 He would even practice stumbling over words just to say a clever come-back phrase and awe the audience with his “spontaneous” eloquence!

-Other examples of disciplined men include Beethoven—who was known to rewrite a single note over sixty-five times until it was perfect; Larry Byrd—who would practice corner shots in the dark; and Edison—whose electric success was only possible after his 1000th attempt!
+Other examples of disciplined men include Beethoven—who was known to rewrite a single note over sixty-five times until it was perfect; Larry Byrd of the Boston Celtics (one of the best three-point shooters in the world) would practice corner shots in the dark; and Edison—whose electric success was only possible after his 1000th attempt!

 Hughes also writes of Jascha Heifetz, the greatest violinist of this century: